Duotun/Awesome-3D-Sketch/README.md

 ## Awesome-3D-Sketch

-A private collections of 3D Sketch Related Papers

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A collection of papers about 3D Sketch Creation and Modification.
 We also care about how to use either 2D or 3D sketch to support 2D/3D Generation.